Kyneton: History

 Local government came to Kyneton with the proclamation of the Kyneton Municipal District in 1857.
 This body was short-lived, as it was amalgamated with the Carlsruhe, the Lauriston & Edgecombe, and the Tylden & Trentham Road Districts in December 1864 to form the Kyneton United Road District.
 The Kyneton United Road District was almost immediately redesignated as Kyneton Shire in January 1865.
 It absorbed part of Glenlyon Shire in 1873, Malmsbury Borough in 1915 and part of Ballan Shire in 1921.
 In 1995 Kyneton Shire was abolished by part being amalgamated with Creswick Shire, part of Daylesford & Glenlyon Shire and part of Talbot & Clunes Shire to form Hepburn Shire, and the remainder being amalgamated with Gisborne Shire, Newham & Woodend Shire and Romsey Shire to form Macedon Ranges Shire.

 Joseph Furphy (aka Tom Collins) attended Kyneton primary school in the mid-1850s.

 In November 1857, the humanitarian Caroline Chisholm moved her family to Kyneton, where her husband Archibald sat on the magistrates' bench and their two elder sons ran a store.

 Kyneton Mounted Rifle Corps was formed in 1859, as one of the volunteer brigades set up when Britain was involved in wars in Afghanistan, Crimea and India.
 The Kyneton Mounted Rifle Corps was among the earliest in the colony of Victoria.
 The corps was later amalgamated in the 1880s to form the Victorian Mounted Rifles.
 Although the individual volunteer units had been disbanded by Federation (1901), many members became part of the 4th and 12th regiments of Light Horse at the Battle of Beersheba (1917) against Turkish troops of the Ottoman Empire.

-Henry Gregory (politician) (1860-1940), Western Australian State and Federal politician, was born and educated in Kyneton.
+Henry Gregory (1860–1940), Western Australian State and Federal politician, was born and educated in Kyneton.

 Sir Stanley Argyle, Premier of Victoria 1932–35, was born in Kyneton in 1867 and the family lived at Rock House, a double fronted double story bluestone house that still stands to the west of the town on the banks of the Campaspe River.

-Lieutenant-Colonel Geoffrey Hurry (1868-1951), Commander of the 38th Battalion AIF in France in 1918, was born and died in Kyneton.
+Lieutenant-Colonel Geoffrey Hurry (1868–1951), Commander of the 38th Battalion AIF in France in 1918, was born and died in Kyneton.
 He was the Member for Bendigo in the Commonwealth Parliament from 1922 until 1929.